March 3

 0 comments

-Eggs: Are they a healthy choice or not?
+Eggs: Are They a Healthy Choice or Not?

 People have been arguing about this question for years.
 The big question is about cholesterol.
 Does the cholesterol in eggs make them bad for you?
 Although eggs are full of nutrients, some worry about their cholesterol levels.

-1. what current research on eggs shows
+1. What current research shows about eggs

-It's not just what we eat that matters, but genetics, lifestyle and our overall diet.
+It's not just what we eat that matters, but also genetics, lifestyle and our overall diet.
 For many people, eating eggs in moderation is not only safe but also good for the heart.

 eier gesund mahlzeit protein

-2. nutrient profile of one egg
+2. Nutrient profile of an egg

 Open to nutritional advice?